DTU-DevTeam/HR-PRD-445/README.md

 🎨 Front-end Development:

 🔹 My Role: Front-end Developer
-As a Front-end Developer, I am responsible for designing and implementing the user interface (UI) for the HRMD.
+As a Front-end Developer, I am responsible for designing and implementing the user interface (UI) for the HR&PRMD.
 My tasks include:
 - Developing responsive, user-friendly interfaces using ASP.NET Web Forms.
 - Utilizing Bootstrap 5 and Tailwind CSS for enhanced UI/UX.
 - Integrating DevExpress for ASP.NET WebForms for rich UI components.